 10. Micro-Waste's® microwave engineer verified proper tuning of Micro-Waste's® proprietary microwave waveguides during the functional and startup testing phase.
 These waveguides inject microwave energy into three different injection areas to ensure complete and thorough waste disinfection completely around the circumference inside the microwave treatment screw.

-11. The MDS® includes eight (8) of Micro-Waste's™ proprietary 1.4 kW, 2450 MHz microwave generators.
+11. The MDS® treatment system includes eight (8) of Micro-Waste's™ proprietary 1.4 kW, 2450 MHz microwave generators.
 These microwave generators have individual PLCs for control and troubleshooting, and are manufactured in the United States.

 12. The hospital supervisory personnel operated the system during system component functional testing and biological testing.

-13. A certified floor scale integrated with the MDS® records the net weight and time of each load placed in the system for compliance with applicable regulatory requirements and to allow real-time monitoring of MDS® throughput and performance.
+13. A certified floor scale integrated with the MDS® treatment system records the net weight and time of each load placed in the system for compliance with applicable regulatory requirements and to allow real-time monitoring of MDS® treatment system throughput and performance.

 14. Hospital operations and supervisory personnel received training and operated the system during component functional testing and during biological efficacy testing.

 15. Micro-Waste® performed biological testing by inserting standard commercial biological test samples below the shredder.
 Biological testing was performed in accordance with procedures established for more than 17 years for moist heat disinfection systems and in accordance with recommendations by the State and Territorial Association on Alternative Treatment Technologies (STAATT).
 Treated test samples were incubated with control test samples to ensure proper quality control of test samples and incubator operation.